DataExpert-ZachWilson-V4/capstone-project-cryptopizza/README.md

 ## Motivation

-The motivation behind this project is to leverage the vast amount of available data to make accurate predictions in the highly volatile cryptocurrency market.
+The motivation behind this project is to leverage the vast amount of available data to make predictions in the highly volatile cryptocurrency market.
 By integrating diverse data sources and employing advanced data processing and analysis tools, we aim to provide valuable insights and predictions that can assist traders, investors, and analysts in making informed decisions.
 The inclusion of geopolitical and macroeconomic factors adds a unique dimension to our analysis, reflecting the real-world influences on the cryptocurrency market.

 ## Architecture

-The architecture of the Crypto Price Prediction Project is designed to be modular, scalable, and robust.
-It includes the following components:
+The architecture includes the following components:

 1. **Data Ingestion**: Collect data from various sources using APIs and web scraping tools.
 2. **Data Storage**: Store raw and processed data in Apache Iceberg tables.